redis/redis-vl-python/README.md

 cache.check("What is the capital of France?")
 ["Paris"]

-# Cache will return the result if the query is similar enough
+# Cache will still return the result if the query is similar enough
-cache.get("What really is the capital of France?")
+cache.check("What really is the capital of France?")
 ["Paris"]
 ```